Table of Contents

 6. Stop Micromanaging

 You may want to control your offshore team and try hard to make sure everything turns out to be perfect, under your own notion of perfection.
-This is something unfair towards your virtual team.
+This is something unfair toward your virtual team.

 If the offshore development team is hesitant to ask questions or request any type of help, there is a possibility that problems may remain unaddressed.